 A ‘green’ MIM part (before debinding and sintering) contains approximately 40 to 50% by volume or 6 to 8 mass percent of organic binder.
 At least two thirds of the binder is removed in the debinding step (typically either catalytic, thermal or solvent debinding) prior to sintering so that the ‘brown’ MIM compacts that enter the sintering furnace have an open pore network.

 At this stage, the compacts still contain the so-called ‘backbone’ binder, a polymer that holds the powder particles together and guarantees the stability and shape retention of the parts.

-A continuous debinding and sintering process enables the economical mass production of ferrous MIM parts.
+Batch vacuum furnaces are widely used in the industry, however for high volumes applications continuous debinding and sintering furnaces enable the economical mass production of ferrous MIM parts.
 A complete production line is composed of a bank of injection moulding machines fitted with robotic handling equipment.
-These then feed to a continuous debinding and sintering furnace.
+These parts are then feed to a continuous debinding and sintering furnace.

 Placement of parts in a furnace